-An edge change for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.
+A rising edge for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.

 Event 51: Virtual master software limit switch only affects the device control of the axis.
 A quick stop of the virtual master can also be triggered with G57.